SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 	```

-- **Get the bin center of a detector** As `TH2Poly` seems to not have `GetBinCenter` for a single bin number implemented, we need to do this ourselfs...
+- **Get the bin center of a detector** As `TH2Poly` seems to not have `GetBinCenter` for a single bin number implemented, we need to do this ourselves...
 This is done building dictionaries of bin numbers and bin centers.

 	```cpp
 	CLTree->GetEntry(0);